jegor-chomczuk/chat-java/README.md

 5. Possibility to view the chat history from the client level (if the user participated in the given channel).

 # Starting the application
-For the chat to work, the server must first be started.
+For the chat to work, the application server must first be started.
 To do so, run the main method in the Server class.
 The new server will be started and will create a socket on port 8000.

 For each chat user, start a separate client server by running the main method on the Client class (if using IntelliJ, this is possible by selecting "Allow multiple instances" in Run Configurations).